pjazdzewski1990/ScalaConsultants.github.io/_posts/24-03-2015-clojurescript-reactjs-reagent.md

 React.render(<Timer label={"Sample timer"}/>, mountNode);
 {% endhighlight %}

 This is example of stateful component.
-To allow reuse of components each of the components has its own unique state accessed via *this.state*.
-When using stateful components, initial state is defined through *getInitialState* method.
-In case component’s state changes (next timer tick in this example), markup will be updated by re-invoking *render()* function.
+To allow reuse of components each of the components has its own unique state accessed via `this.state`.
+When using stateful components, initial state is defined through `getInitialState` method.
+In case component’s state changes (next timer tick in this example), markup will be updated by re-invoking `render()` function.

 This component renders itself also based on properties.
-Properties are imutable data tjat turn dull components into configurable interface elements.
-In component instance they are accessed via *this.props*.
-Similarly as for state, it is possible to define default properties via *getDefaultProps* method.
-In this example, properties are passed via JavaScript syntax extension called JSX that looks similar to XML and can be found at the very bottom of code sample and also in *render* method.
+Properties are imutable data that turn dull components into configurable interface elements.
+In component instance they are accessed via `this.props`.
+Similarly as for state, it is possible to define default properties via `getDefaultProps` method.
+In this example, properties are passed via JavaScript syntax extension called JSX that looks similar to HTML and can be found at the very bottom of code sample and also in `render` method.
 React provides tools that translate this JSX syntax into native JavaScript.
 Reasons for introducing JSX syntax are that it is more familiar for casual developers such as designers and brings natural way of expressing larger trees of components.

-Declaring hierarchy of components that should be returned as a result of calling *render* function on some arbitrary component might look for example like this:
+Declaring hierarchy of components that should be returned as a result of calling `render` function on some arbitrary component might look for example like this:

 {%highlight xml %}
 render: function() {